Connect with us

 From left: NSSF MD Richard Byarugaba, Finance Minister Matia Kasaija and NSSF board chairman Patrick Kabelenge officiate the project launch on Sep 26.
 PHOTO | INDEPENDENT

-The Ugandan National Social Security Fund has launched construction works on its Sh40 billion ($400 million) estate in Lubowa, Kampala, pushing forward a long held plan to set up one of the country’s biggest housing projects yet.
+The Ugandan National Social Security Fund has launched construction works on its Sh40 billion ($400 million) estate in Lubowa, Kampala, pushing forward a long-held plan to set up one of the country’s biggest housing projects yet.

-The first phase of the NSSF Lubowa estate – comprising 370 houses – will be completed and sold to the public by 2020, after which the project will become self-financing with expectation to complete the remaining nine phases in seven years.
+The first phase of the NSSF Lubowa estate – comprising 370 houses – will be completed and sold to the public by 2020, after which the project will become self-financing with the expectation to complete the remaining nine phases in seven years.

-“This is a well thought out; well planned housing estate that meets high standards of urban planning and it ensures that Ugandans will have quality housing,” Ugandan Finance Minister Matia Kasaija said during the ground breaking event on September 26.
+“This is a well thought out; well-planned housing estate that meets high standards of urban planning and it ensures that Ugandans will have quality housing,” Ugandan Finance Minister Matia Kasaija said during the groundbreaking event on September 26.

 The development will be undertaken by CRJE, XPCC of China in conjunction with Cementers and CRJE Brothers of Uganda, all of whom won the deal through a competitive tendering procedure.

-The NSSF is optimistic that the development will help it meet the rising demand for high quality housing for the Ugandan middle class while enabling the State pension fund to deliver better returns on members’ investments.
+The NSSF is optimistic that the development will help it meet the rising demand for high-quality housing for the Ugandan middle class while enabling the State pension fund to deliver better returns on members’ investments.

-Uganda has a housing deficit of over two million units, a figure that is expected to grow up by 300,000 units annually.
+Uganda has a housing deficit of over two million units, a figure that is expected to grow by 300,000 units annually.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.